Blog

 What does Northern Corn Leaf Blight Look like?

-Northern Corn Leaf Blight (NCLB) is identifiable for its long lesions positioned on the corn leaves that can be easily seen with just a glance.
-The lesions are usually less than 10 cm long and have a characteristic light-grey to brown-tan color, with the border of the lesion being darker in most cases.
+Northern Corn Leaf Blight (NCLB) is easily identifiable by long lesions on corn leaves, typically less than 10 cm.
+These lesions have a characteristic light grey to brown-tan color, with darker borders in many cases.

 The blight can sometimes extend to more severe cases and lead to widespread inconspicuousness of foliage.
 The leaves may appear early, and significantly damaged.
 This may result in drastic structural changes within the corn crop.Leaf blight causes the plant health to deteriorate and also its economic value.
 Early detection and proper management are thus vital.